Ne Zha (2019 film): Sequels

-The creative team behind the film has announced that Ne Zha will be the first installment in a fictional universe based on the stories told in the Fengshen Yanyi.
-The next film in the franchise was announced to be Legend of Deification, featuring Jiang Ziya.
-It was slated for release on 25 January 2020 in China, but following the COVID-19 pandemic, all Chinese New Year releases were cancelled.
-It was released on the 1st of October 2020, which aligned with China's national day, in both China and the U.S.
+It was confirmed that Ne Zha would be the first instalment in a cinematic universe based on Investiture of the Gods.
+A second film, Jiang Ziya was slated for release on 25 January 2020 in China, but following the COVID-19 pandemic, all Chinese New Year releases were cancelled.
+It was released on 1 October 2020, which aligned with China's national day, in both China and the U.S.